What to Expect

 The Eye Exam

 Your eye examination will consist of a number of tests and an examination to evaluate your vision and check for eye diseases.
 The tests and examination may vary depending on the eye condition for which you are being evaluated.
 Each test is important as it allows your doctor to assess different aspects of your vision.

 Our well trained ophthalmic technicians will accompany you into the eye suite and perform special ophthalmic testing to prepare you for your visit with the doctor.
-For new, six month, or yearly evaluations, you should expect the office visit to take 45 minutes to one hour.
-In order to have an optimal view of the retina, we typically use special eye drops to dilate your pupils.
-These drops may sting upon instillation, and you may notice that your vision is blurry, especially for close up, for a few hours afterward.
+For new, six month, or yearly evaluations, you should expect the office visit to take one hour.
+In order to have an optimal view of the retina, we may use special eye drops to dilate your pupils.
+These drops may sting upon instillation, and you may notice that your vision is blurry, particularly for close up, for a few hours afterward.
 You may want to have someone drive you to the appointment if you do not feel comfortable driving afterward.
 And, depending on your job, you may not be able to return to work immediately after the visit.
 If you have complicated eye problems, your office visit will take longer, particularly if it is recommended that you have special testing.
 In this case, your visit may take approximately two hours.

-If you have certain conditions such as glaucoma, cataracts, keratoconus, neuro-ophthalmic or retinal disease, you may need to return for special testing.
-If you’re coming in for testing only, you can expect to be in the office thirty to forty-five minutes, but if you are also seeing the doctor the visit will be longer.
+If you have certain conditions such as glaucoma, cataracts, keratoconus, neuro-ophthalmic, or retinal disease, you may need to return for further testing.

-Patients having a neuro-ophthalmology evaluation should expect to be here for an extended period of time.
+Patients having a neuro-ophthalmology evaluation should expect to be in the office for an extended period of time.
 Because of the complicated nature of neuro-ophthalmic conditions and the testing required to evaluate those conditions, your visit is expected to be several hours.
+Please plan accordingly.

 Contact Lens Wearers